Regions of New Zealand

 The regions of New Zealand are the administrative jurisdictions of the country's regional councils and unitary authorities; the country is divided into sixteen such areas.
 The councils derive their powers from the central government, as New Zealand is a unitary state rather than a federation.

 Eleven are currently administered by regional councils, whilst the other five are administered by unitary authorities.
 (Note: Unitary authorities are territorial authorities that also have the powers of a regional council.)
 Most of New Zealand's outlying Islands are not included within its regions, with the Solander Islands being the exception as they are within the Southland Region.
 The Chatham Islands are not within any region, having their own specially legislated territorial authority.

-Current regions

 History and statutory basis

+Legislative framework

 The regional councils are listed in Part 1 of Schedule 2 of the Local Government Act 2002, along with reference to the Gazette notices that established them in 1989.
 The act requires regional councils to promote sustainable development – the social, economic, environmental and cultural well-being of their communities.

 The current regions and most of their councils came into being through a local government reform in 1989 that took place under the Local Government Act 1974.
 The regional councils replaced the more than 700 ad hoc bodies that had been formed in the preceding century – roads boards, catchment boards, drainage boards, pest control boards, harbour boards, domain and reserve boards.
 In addition they took over some roles that had previously been performed by county councils.